Contact Us

 The KnowledgeIQ Blog

-An omnichannel customer experience is made up of individual customer touch points, over a number of channels that seamlessly connect, allowing customers to pick up where they left off on one channel and continue the experience on another.
+An omnichannel customer experience connects individual touchpoints across multiple communication channels enabling customers to pick up where they left off on one channel and continue the experience on another.

 Benefits of an omnichannel customer relationship